 Medical Dermatology refers to the diagnosis and treatment of diseases affecting the skin, hair and nails.
 Many conditions treated by Rio Grande dermatologists are easily diagnosed and can be resolved in a short period of time with simple treatment plans.
 Other skin pathology is very complex, requiring expert diagnostic abilities.
 The more complex skin problems may require multi-faceted treatments used over a period of time.
-Continuous education of medical staff The medical staff at Rio Grande Dermatology is committed to educating themselves continuously to ensure that the most current, cutting-edge therapies are used.
-Medical skin conditions The Medical Dermatology portion of this website contains information regarding a selection of medical skin conditions.
-The medical dermatology section includes an outline of basic treatment programs and management tips for selected diseases.
-If you come for a visit with a Rio Grande dermatologist, this information will be applied with the emphasis on the specific needs of each individual.
-Patient focused practice Our goal is to provide expert skin treatments in a caring setting with a gentle, personal touch.
-We take pride in what we do and our focus is always on the patient.
-Rio Grande Dermatology doctors pride themselves on our patient centered practice and welcome your visits and comments.
+The providers at Rio Grande Dermatology are committed to providing up-to-date, evidence-based treatment.
+All providers comply with continuing education requirements.

 Acne is chronic inflammation of the hair follicles and oil glands.
 It usually starts during adolescence due to hormone fluctuations and increased oil production.
 Acne consists of plugged pores (comedones), papules, pustules, nodules and cysts.
 Intense inflammation or picking at acne lesions can lead to scarring.
-At Rio Grande Dermatology, we have Fraxel laser treatments (Fraxel), which can reduce acne scarring in all skin types.
+Early treatment and avoidance of manipulation of lesions is ideal!

 There are a variety of medications for acne.
 Early treatment is best to avoid scarring.
 Mild acne or acne that consists of almost only plugged pores without much inflammation can be treated with prescription creams used once or twice a day.
-Acne that consists of pustules, papules, nodules or cysts may require an antibiotic pill taken once or twice a day.
-For the most severe acne with scarring, Accutane is used to clear the skin.
-A Rio Grande Dermatologist can determine the best treatment plan for your skin.
+Acne that consists of pustules, papules, nodules or cysts may require an oral medication taken once or twice a day.
+For the most severe acne with scarring, isotretinoin is used to clear the skin.
+A Rio Grande Dermatology provider can determine the best treatment plan for your skin.

 Rosacea, which causes redness in the face, is also known as adult acne.
 It can start insidiously as flushing or blushing.
 The redness of the face then becomes persistent and broken blood vessels can be seen on the surface of the skin.
 Red bumps and pustules are often a part of rosacea.
 Some people who suffer from it complain of sensitive skin and dry, itchy, red eyes.
 If left untreated, the red-faced, acne-like condition can potentially be a life-disruptive disorder, causing serious psychological, professional and social problems.
 The negative impact on self-esteem can be significant.
 At Rio Grande Dermatology, our professionals can tailor a skin care regimen to help with all of the symptoms and signs of rosacea.